sahibjotsingh/ESP-Game/README.md

 3. If a question receives 2 answers, it is not asked to any other user.
 4. A question will not be asked to a user who has already answered it in the past correctly or even incorrectly.
 By correctly we mean that its answer matched with that of another user for that question and vice versa.
 5. Matching answers are kept in the system and question has reached consensus.
 Therefore it will not be shown to any other user later.
 Non matching answers are discarded from the system  and will be shown to future users.
-6. A user has to mark all the answers properly for questions of the task he/she has undertaken.
-Incomplete responses are discarded.

 ## Setup
 1. git clone https://github.com/sahibjotsingh/ESP-Game